Dragon's teeth (fortification): Russia

 In Belgorod Oblast, defensive lines of dragon's teeth were constructed in October 2022 under the supervision of the Wagner Group along the Russia–Ukraine border, intended as a second line of defense alongside trenches and a trained militia in the event the Ukrainian Armed Forces break through the Russian border in the Russo-Ukrainian war.

 A series of dragon's teeth fortifications named the Wagner Line have also been built by the Wagner Group in Russian-occupied Hirske in Luhansk Oblast.
 The Wagner Group aims to complete the Wagner Line in Russian-controlled Ukrainian territories as far east as Kreminna and as far south as Svitlodarsk.

 In November 2022, the Russians were seen by Ukrainian journalists to have fortified the region around Melitopol with dragon's teeth lines.
 At least one journalist, quoting someone at the Institute for the Study of War, called these the Surovikin Line.
 The dragon's teeth were only a component of the echeloned Russian defenses in southern Kherson: minefields, anti-tank ditches, dugouts, and trenches added to the complex.
 A number of Belarusian firms supplied Russian troops with dragon's teeth.
 Dragon's teeth were also set up in the area of Mariupol, Nikolske and Staryi Krym around the same time.

 Poland

-In February 2023, Poland began to fortify its border with Kaliningrad with dragon's teeth, due to insecurity the country was feeling over commenters like Dmitry Medvedev, who floated the idea of "pushing back" Polish borders during the one-year anniversary of the 2022 Russian invasion of Ukraine.
+In February 2023, Poland began to fortify its border with Kaliningrad with dragon's teeth, due to concern over commenters like Dmitry Medvedev, who floated the idea of "pushing back" Polish borders during the one-year anniversary of the 2022 Russian invasion of Ukraine.
 A few weeks later the Polish authorities decided to fortify their border with Belarus too.
 This is additional to the border fence the Poles completed in October 2022.